chanshiyucx/blog/journal/004-interview-simulation.md

 I choose SSR when I need fast initial page loads, SEO benefits, or when users have slow connections.
 It's great for content-heavy sites, landing pages, and public-facing pages.

 I choose CSR for highly interactive applications where user experience after initial load is more important than first paint time.
 It's better for dashboards, admin panels, or apps behind authentication.

+### responsive Design

+> How do you handle responsive design for different devices?

+I use responsive breakpoints with Tailwind CSS.
+I design with Flexbox and Grid for flexible layouts, and test on real devices and various viewports.

+### API Error

+> How do you handle API errors and edge cases in frontend?

+I use try-catch blocks to handle network and API errors separately, display user-friendly error messages with retry options, and implement proper loading, empty, and error states.
+I validate inputs before sending and handle timeouts with retry logic.

 ## Development